 - Stay at least six feet away from other people.

-Finally, remember that it is spring in Maine.
-Conditions will vary around the state, but here are some things to keep in mind:
+Finally, remember that conditions will vary around the state, but here are some things to keep in mind:

-- Hiking trails are likely to be slippery and wet, with snow, ice and mud in many locations.
+- Even when the weather is fine, hiking trails can be slippery and wet, with snow, ice and mud in many locations.

 - Choose an appropriate trail to minimize potential injuries that will place further stress on health care resources.

-- With ticks becoming active, wear light-colored pants and closed-toe shoes, apply bug repellent, and check your body when done.
+- Ticks can be present even in the colder weather.
+Wear light-colored pants and closed-toe shoes, apply bug repellent, and check your body when done.